SAP-samples/cloud-abap-rap/README.md

 3. Use the branch `abap-environment`.
 4. Pull changes.
 5. Use mass activation to activate the objects that have been imported in step 3.

+Additional steps (only needed in on premise systems)

 6. Run the class `zdmo_cl_rap_generator_setup`.
 This class generates the following objects:
    - Application job catalog entries:
      - ZDMO_RAP_GEN_CATALOG_ENTRY